Kshishtawy/Developing-a-Handwritten-Digits-Classifier-with-PyTorch/README.md

 To ensure the model's reusability, torch.save was used to save the trained model.

+### Step 6: Sanity Checking
+To ensure the model's performance, random samples were selected for predictions and compared against their actual values.
+Additionally, a confusion matrix was generated to assess the model's accuracy in distinguishing correct predictions from instances where it became confused and misclassified the input.

 ### Model Accuracy

 The model was able to achieve an outstanding accuracy of 96.54% on the test set.